databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/00-ddl/01-table/91-vacuum-drop-table.md

     -- Preview data files to be removed for dropped tables in the "default" database VACUUM DROP TABLE FROM default DRY RUN;

-    -- Preview data files to be removed for dropped tables older than 24 hours VACUUM DROP TABLE RETAIN 24 HOURS DRY RUN;
     ```

 - `LIMIT <file_count>`: This parameter limits the number of data files to be removed.